hparton/zoetrope/README.md

 // Lots of nice easings can be found in this thread: https://gist.github.com/gre/1650294 let easeInOutCubic = t => { return t < 0.5 ?
 4 * t * t * t : (t - 1) * (2 * t - 2) * (2 * t - 2) + 1 }

-// Define our animation, all we need is the current progress let spin = progress => {
+// Define what our animation should do each tick, all we need is the current progress. let spin = progress => {
   // translation
   let percentage = progress * 300